-From 15 October to 25 October 2019, the Cybersecurity Week takes place in Luxembourg.
-With this occasion, we have created a series of articles aiming to promote best practices in using trust services and their associated devices (token, smartcard, scan or signing stick).
-The first two posts will cover six basic behaviours to adopt or get rid of in order to better protect your electronic identity and reduce the risks of (cyber)criminals appropriate your sensitive data.
-Here are the first two:
+During the current health crisis, the (digital) world has been confronted with a wave of phishing attacks as well.
+Therefore, we have created a series of articles aiming to promote best practices in using our digital services and their associated devices (token, smartcard, scan or signing stick).
+Here are the some basic behaviours to adopt or get rid of in order to better protect your digital identity and reduce the risks of (cyber)criminals appropriate your sensitive data.

 Cyber-criminals are getting more and more devious in finding new ways of deceiving users and getting access to their electronic data.
 Phishing (a cyber-method to collect personal information for personal gain through emails and websites) has now extended to SMSes or even phone calls.
 The scams have become so sophisticated that you need a very good eye for detail to tell the difference between what is real and legitimate and what is fake and unlawful.